<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=393225&amp;fmt=gif">

 Your customers are more data-driven than ever, and your success or failure in the eyes of those customers is partly determined through logistics metrics that measure your performance.
 It is therefore important that you have a firm handle on your customers’ key performance indicators (KPIs) as well as your ability – or that of your 3PL – to meet or exceed those KPIs.

-While there is no shortage of metrics to track, in this article we’ll identify some of the most commonly used KPIs in the industry.
+While there is no shortage of metrics to track, this article will identify some of the most commonly used KPIs in the logistics industry.
 If you’re buttoned up on these, you’ll likely be in very good standing with the companies that rely on your performance.

 “The Numbers Don’t Lie”: 7 Essential Logistics KPIs